 More people followed who were Protestant Puritans, who had immigrated to obtain religious freedom.
 Their beliefs, however, were strict, with laws and punishments on parishioners that included fines, deprivation of property, banishment, imprisonment, and execution.

 In 1628, the two-story Great House was moved from Cape Ann to become the Governor’s Mansion.
-The next year, the Massachusetts Bay Colony was officially established with Matthew Craddock as its governor in London and Endecott as its governor in the colony.
+The following year, the Massachusetts Bay Colony was officially established, with Matthew Craddock as its governor in London and Endecott as its governor in the colony.

 The settlement was renamed Salem, from the Hebrew word for peace, when it was incorporated in 1629.
-At that time, Salem originally included much of the North Shore, including Marblehead, Middleton, Topsfield, Wenham, and Manchester-by-the-Sea.
+Salem originally included much of the North Shore at that time, including Marblehead, Middleton, Topsfield, Wenham, and Manchester-by-the-Sea.
 In late 1629, John Winthrop was elected Governor and arrived with the Winthrop Fleet in 1630, which began the Puritan Great Migration.